Home » Blog » Healthcare Jobs with a Business Degree

 A Master of Business Administration (MBA) teaches not only academics but also the how-to and decision-making processes graduates will need to thrive as business executives.
 These programs teach a breadth of topics to cover nearly everything you’ll need to know to run a business (or a part of one).

 A typical full-time MBA program takes two years to complete.
 That said, there are several variations.
 Some schools offer an accelerated Master of Business Administration.
-Others offer tracks (often called executive MBA programs) tailored to working professionals, with evening classes, online coursework, and flexible options.
+Others offer tracks (often called executive MBA programs) tailored to working professionals, with evening classes, online coursework and flexible options.
 This is a particularly good option for people with other commitments, such as work and family, that make a full-time program difficult.

 Nearly all MBA programs require applicants to take the Graduate Management Admission Test (GMAT).
 Earning a competitive GMAT score makes your application stronger.

-“A master’s is necessary for some, but not all, non-clinical healthcare jobs,” Peterson says.
+“A master’s is necessary for some, but not all, non-clinical healthcare jobs,” Peterson said.
 “When deciding whether to pursue an MBA, look at your goal and reverse engineer the path to get there.
 If you need more letters behind your name, then go get that degree.”

 Again, courses vary from business school to business school.
 All will teach the fundamentals of business, though.
 You’ll most likely study: